scarych/aom/readme.md

 When accessing this route, all functions of the chain will be sequentially called, and if each of them will correctly return a `next` value, will be called the final function in which is expected the result.

-On any part of the route in any middleware, the `target` value will look like:
+On any part of the route in any middleware, the `route` value will look like:

 ```ts
 {